DR. VALACHI’S COVER ARTICLE

 - What is the best clock position to treat my patients?

 For example: One of the most common ergonomic mistakes I observe is TTL loupes with a poor declination angle that forces the operator into an unsafe forward head posture and causes neck pain.
-I have found that there is only one style of loupe on the market that consistently keeps all operators in a safe head posture, which are vertically adjustable flip-up loupes (only 2 manufacturers make these).
+I have found that there is only one style of loupe on the market that consistently keeps all operators in a safe head posture.

 Before you invest in ergonomic equipment, it is helpful to know which stools, loupes, instruments, gloves, delivery systems and chairs will benefit your health and not make it worse!
 The WellBody System for Dental Professionals walks you step-by-step through how to select and adjust the proper stool for your height, weight, job, spinal curvature and gender.
 It provides evidence-based guidelines to selecting truly ergonomic loupes, delivery systems, and more, to enable you to work safely and comfortably.